rocknsm/rock/README.md

 ## Full Packet Capture
 ----
 Google's Stenographer is installed and configured in this build.
 However, it is disabled by default.
 There are a few reasons for this: First, it can be too much for Vagrant builds on meager hardware.
 Second, you really need to make sure you've mounted /data over sufficient storage before you start saving full packets.
 Once you're ready to get nuts, enable and start the service with `systemctl enable stenographer.service` and then `systemctl start stenographer.service`.
+Stenographer is already stubbed into the `/usr/local/bin/rock_{start,stop,status}` scripts, you just need to uncomment it if you're going to use it.

 ## THANKS
 ----